Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-release-notes.md

 ---
-title: Azure Management libraries for Java release notes | Microsoft Docs
+title: Azure management libraries for Java release notes | Microsoft Docs
-description: See what's new and watch for breaking changes in the Azure Management libraries for Java
+description: See what's new and watch for breaking changes in the Azure management libraries for Java
 keywords: Azure,  Java, API, reference,  notes,  updates, deprecate
 author: routlaw
 manager: douge